 Revenue and capital monitoring information is presented to the Executive four times a year.
-Any areas of concern are subject to detailed scrutiny by the relevant Portfolio holder at 'budget hotspot' meetings.
+Any areas of concern are the subject of detailed scrutiny by the relevant Portfolio holder at 'budget hotspot' meetings.
 In addition, the Joint Overview and Scrutiny Committee can add areas of concern to their work programme.